A.S. Degree in Engineering Science

 - Manhattan College

 It is in the context of these numbers that the current SUNY Orange tuition of $2,318.00 per year for NY State residents has to be considered financial affordable, especially that a 4-year school recognizes the work you do here.
-In planning your long-range future it makes good common sense to give the Orange Option serious consideration.
+In planning your long-range future, it makes good common sense to give the SUNY Orange Option serious consideration.

 For many students the small classes, the individual attention, the self-paced course selection and the quality instruction all work together to provide the key to success.
 Each spring semester SUNY Orange has numerous students enrolling who have had problems at a residential college.
 Their lack of success many times had little to do with lack of ability.
 These students simply needed more time to develop both intellectually and emotionally in order to face the rigors of study in the sciences.
 In the SUNY Orange environment students can focus on study, without the pressures of negotiating a very new lifestyle.
 Almost invariably these students say, "I should have come to SUNY Orange first."
 The simple fact is that students do succeed here and move onto four-year colleges and universities where they are also successful.